 • Targeted exercises to enhance strength, flexibility, and stability

-• Sensory retraining to desensitize affected areas and reduce hypersensitivity
+• Sensory retraining to desensitize affected areas and minimize hypersensitivity

 • Education and guidance on self-care techniques and pain management strategies

 Active participation in these interventions is essential for achieving long-term benefits.
-By following the therapist’s guidance and engaging wholeheartedly in the prescribed exercises and techniques, individuals can facilitate their recovery and regain function.
+Individuals can facilitate their recovery and regain function by following the therapist’s guidance and engaging wholeheartedly in the prescribed exercises and techniques.

 Long-Term Benefits of Commitment

-Commitment to physical therapy plays a vital role in achieving long-term benefits for individuals with CRPS.
-It is important to recognize that physical therapy is not a one-time solution but a continuous journey towards healing and improved well-being.
+Commitment to physical therapy is vital in achieving long-term benefits for individuals with CRPS.
+It is essential to recognize that physical therapy is not a one-time solution but a continuous journey towards healing and improved well-being.

 Consistently engaging in physical therapy sessions and adhering to the recommended home exercise programs can yield significant long-term benefits, including: